 Our contribution is threefold.
 First, we point to little understood features of a model that has served as a blueprint for the extensive literature exploring the microfoundations of money.
-Many recent models share properties with the Kiyotaki and Wright (1989) model, and multiplicity comes from the same sources.
 While multiplicity is an important feature of these models, we paint a more full picture of the forces driving it.
 Second, for this class of models, we provide reassurance that when agents have frequent opportunities to search, little is lost when writing the model with agents searching continuously, as the dynamic equilibria of the discrete versions are well approximated by the continuous search model.
-This is useful because characterizing dynamics under continuous search can be considerably easier than in the discrete counterparts, especially in applications such as the evolution of an economy following the introduction of fiat money or changes in the quantity of money.
-Third, we make a methodological contribution by providing an approach to studying several features of the set of dynamic equilibria using easily accessible tools.
+This is useful because characterizing dynamics under continuous search can be considerably easier than in the discrete counterparts.
+Third, we make a methodological contribution by providing an approach to studying several features of the set of symmetric dynamic equilibria in environments where multiplicity is driven by strategic substitutability using easily accessible tools.

-Our results are related to the findings of Abreu, Milgrom, and Pearce (1991), who study a continuously repeated prisoner's dilemma with imperfect monitoring.
-In that model, lengthening the period over which actions are held fixed increases the possibilities for cooperation, expanding the set of feasible equilibrium payoffs.
+Our results are related to the findings of [1], who study a continuously repeated prisoner's dilemma with imperfect monitoring.
+The forces determining the size of the set of equilibria in the two models are similar.
+In [1], lengthening the period over which actions are held fixed increases the possibilities for cooperation, expanding the set of feasible equilibrium payoffs.
 Similarly, in a model of commodity money with infrequent search, the fact that strategies are held fixed for an entire period is a key feature that drives the large multiplicity of equilibria.
-While the game studied by Abreu, Milgrom, and Pearce (1991) is purely a game of coordination, the Kiyotaki and Wright (1989) model is an anonymous sequential game (see Jovanovic and Rosenthal (1988)) in which strategic concerns play no role.
-There are strategic complementarities that are inherently intertemporal, driven by real changes in the distribution of holdings.
+While the game studied by [1] is a repeated two-player game, the Kiyotaki-Wright model is an anonymous sequential game [7] in which strategic concerns and precommitment play no role.
+The strategic substitutability that generates multiplicity is driven by compositional effects: real changes in the distribution of holdings.